Virtualization-projects/rancher-labs-wiki/Creating-Windows-Environments-in--v1.6.13.md

 1. Launch Rancher Server in an AWS EC2 instance that is in `Subnet A`.
 Ensure the instance meets the [Rancher server requirements](http://rancher.com/docs/rancher/v1.6/en/installing-rancher/installing-server/#requirements).
 2. In Rancher, create a new Windows environment.
-> Note: If you decide to add a new Windows environment template, you will need to **Disable** Ipsec before being able to switch container orchestration from Cattle to Windows.

 ## Launching AWS EC2 Hosts with Windows and setting Networking up